Chuks-project/PROJECT-NINE.md/README.md

 ## TOOLING WEBSITE DEPLOYMENT AUTOMATION WITH CONTINUOUS INTEGRATION.
 INTRODUCTION TO JENKINS

-In previous Project 8 we introduced horizontal scalability concept, which allow us to add new Web Servers to our Tooling Website and you have successfully deployed a set up with 2 Web Servers and also a Load Balancer to distribute traffic between them.
+In previous Project 8 we introduced horizontal scalability concept, which allow us to add new Web Servers to our Tooling Website and having successfully deployed a set up with 2 Web Servers and also a Load Balancer to distribute traffic between them.
 It is not such a big task to manually configure two or three Web Servers.
 But imagine when you would need to repeat the same task over and over again adding dozens or even hundreds of servers.

 DevOps is about Agility, and speedy release of software and web solutions.
 One of the ways to guarantee fast and repeatable deployments is Automation of routine tasks.